nicolamassarenti/meta-assistant/README.md

 * Send text to OpenAI via streaming
 * Send text to Google TTS via streaming
 * Test alternative for TTS with focus on speech audio quality
+* Add a more realistic mesh to the face

 ### Contributing
 If you want to contribute to this project, please read the [contributing guidelines](CONTRIBUTING.md).

 ### License
-This project is licensed under the terms of the [MIT license](LICENSE).
+This project is licensed under the terms of the MIT license.

 ### Authors
 * [Nicola Massarenti](nicolamassarenti.com)